bank-vaults/bank-vaults.dev/docs/mutating-webhook/transit-encryption.md

     vault write transit/encrypt/my-key plaintext=$(base64 <<< "my secret data")
     ```

-1. After completing the previous steps, the webhook will mutate deployments that have at least one environment variable with a value which is encrypted by Vault.
+1. After completing the previous steps, the webhook will mutate pods that have at least one environment variable with a value which is encrypted by Vault.
 For example (in the last line of the example):

 ```yaml
 apiVersion: apps/v1